chaoss/grimoirelab-tutorial/grimoireelk/a-simple-dashboard.md

   --import /tmp/git-dashboard.json
 ```

 This should produce the promised dashboard, in all its glory!
 Point your web browser to [your Kibana instance](http://localhost:5601/), click on `Dashboard` in the top menu, and use the floppy icon \(on the top right list of icons\) to select the `Git` dashboard.
-Get some popcorn, now you should be able of playing with the dashboard.
+Get some popcorn, now you should be able to play with the dashboard.

 ![](kibana-dashboard.png)